Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Yaowarat

-Chinatown is full of nooks, crannies, laneways and hidden gems so Yaowarat on Waratah Place fits right in.
+Chinatown is full of nooks, crannies, laneways and hidden gems, so Yaowarat on Waratah Place fits right in.
 Inspired by Bangkok's strip of the same name, it brings Thai and Chinese street food to Melbourne.
-The restaurant is from the team behind Aung Lo and Pick Prick.
-Load up on affordable dishes like crispy pork, tiger prawn noodles and whole steamed barramundi.
+The restaurant is from the team behind Aung Lo and Pick Prik.
+Load up on affordable dishes like crispy pork, stir-fried tiger prawns and barramundi.
 Open until midnight every day of the week, you can always stumble in for a $1 bowl of warming congee.

 A small entry to a Chinese restaurant in a laneway.
 There are people dining inside and a sign above the door frame that says Hills Fresh Seafood Supply.